algorandfoundation/algokit-utils-ts/docs/capabilities/account.md

 ## Accounts

-In order to get the accounts you can use the underlying algosdk methods where relevant, or you can use the following AlgoKit Utils functions (all of which return a type compatible with `SendTransactionFrom`):
+In order to get/register accounts for signing operations you can use the following methods on [`AccountManager`](#accountmanager) (expressed here as `algorand.account` to denote the syntax via an [`AlgorandClient`](./algorand-client.md)):

-- [`algokit.mnemonicAccountFromEnvironment(account, algod, kmd?)`](../code/modules/index.md#mnemonicaccountfromenvironment) - Returns an Algorand account with private key loaded by convention based on the given name identifier - either by idempotently creating the account in KMD or from environment variable via `process.env['{NAME}_MNEMONIC']` and (optionally) `process.env['{NAME}_SENDER']` (if account is rekeyed)
+- [`algorand.account.fromEnvironment(name, fundWith)`](../code/classes/types_account_manager.AccountManager.md#fromenvironment) - Registers and returns an account with private key loaded by convention based on the given name identifier - either by idempotently creating the account in KMD or from environment variable via `process.env['{NAME}_MNEMONIC']` and (optionally) `process.env['{NAME}_SENDER']` (if account is rekeyed)
   - This allows you to have powerful code that will automatically create and fund an account by name locally and when deployed against TestNet/MainNet will automatically resolve from environment variables, without having to have different code
-  - Note: `account` can either be a string name, or an object with `{name: string, fundWith?: AlgoAmount}`, where `fundWith` allows you to control how many ALGOs are seeded into an account created in KMD
+  - Note: `fundWith` allows you to control how many ALGOs are seeded into an account created in KMD
-- [`algokit.mnemonicAccount(mnemonicSecret)`](../code/modules/index.md#mnemonicaccount) - Returns an Algorand account (`algosdk.Account`) with secret key loaded (i.e. that can sign transactions) by taking the mnemonic secret.
+- [`algorand.account.fromMnemonic(mnemonicSecret, sender?)`](../code/classes/types_account_manager.AccountManager.md#frommnemonic) - Registers and returns an account with secret key loaded by taking the mnemonic secret
-- [`algokit.multisigAccount(multisigParams, signingAccounts)`](../code/modules/index.md#multisigaccount) - Returns a multisig account with one or more signing keys loaded.
+- [`algorand.account.multisig(multisigParams, signingAccounts)`](../code/classes/types_account_manager.AccountManager.md#multisig) - Registers and returns a multisig account with one or more signing keys loaded
-- [`algokit.rekeyedAccount(signer, sender)`](../code/modules/index.md#rekeyedaccount) - Returns a `SigningAccount` representing the given rekeyed sender/signer combination
+- [`algorand.account.rekeyed(signer, sender)`](../code/classes/types_account_manager.AccountManager.md#rekeyed) - Registers and returns an account representing the given rekeyed sender/signer combination
-- [`algokit.transactionSignerAccount(signer, sender)`](../code/modules/index.md#transactionsigneraccount) - Returns a `TransactionSigner` along with its sender address
-- [`algokit.randomAccount()`](../code/modules/index.md#randomaccount) - Returns a new, cryptographically randomly generated account with private key loaded.
+- [`algorand.account.random()`](../code/classes/types_account_manager.AccountManager.md#random) - Returns a new, cryptographically randomly generated account with private key loaded
+- [`algorand.account.fromKmd()`](../code/classes/types_account_manager.AccountManager.md#fromkmd) - Returns an account with private key loaded from the given KMD wallet (identified by name)
+- [`algorand.account.logicsig(program, args?)`](../code/classes/types_account_manager.AccountManager.md#logicsig) - Returns an account that represents a logic signature

 ### Dispenser

-- [`algokit.getDispenserAccount(algod, kmd?)`](../code/modules/index.md#getdispenseraccount) - Returns an account that can act as a dispenser to fund other accounts either via Kmd (when targeting LocalNet) or by convention from environment variable via `process.env.DISPENSER_MNEMONIC` (and optionally `process.env.DISPENSER_SENDER` if rekeyed)
+- [`algorand.account.dispenserFromEnvironment()`](../code/classes/types_account_manager.AccountManager.md#dispenserfromenvironment) - Returns an account (with private key loaded) that can act as a dispenser from environment variables, or against default LocalNet if no environment variables present
+- [`algorand.account.localNetDispenser()`](../code/classes/types_account_manager.AccountManager.md#localnetdispenser) - Returns an account with private key loaded that can act as a dispenser for the default LocalNet dispenser account

 ## Rekey account

+> [!NOTE]
+> This method requires the [legacy AlgoKit Utils import method to access them](../README.md#usage).

 One of the unique features of Algorand is the ability to change the private key that can authorise transactions for an account.
 This is called [rekeying](https://developer.algorand.org/docs/get-details/accounts/rekey/).